Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 In the field of machine learning, classification tasks involve the categorization of data into predefined classes or labels.
 Two common types of classification tasks are multilabel classification and multiclass classification.
 In multilabel classification, each instance can be associated with multiple labels simultaneously, allowing for the presence of more than one label per data point.
 For example, in our scenario, an interaction can be classified as both "type A" and "type B" simultaneously.
 On the other hand, multiclass classification assigns each instance to only one label from a set of predefined classes, restricting each data point to a single label.

 In our implementation, we have generated and labeled unique type interactions.
 The task is to infer the label for each interaction between residues, as determined by the DSSP algorithm.
-Each residue will be assigned one label representing its type or combination of types, but not multiple labels
+Each residue will be assigned one label representing its type or combination of types, but not multiple labels.

-The displayed results obtained during the training of the three chosen neural models are representative of our investigation.
-We experimented with different normalization techniques and data manipulation options, such as removing unclassified interactions, for a limited number of epochs.
-This preliminary analysis allows us to determine the best-performing model for our problem, which we will further investigate.

-From the tables, it is evident that using the StandardScaler for normalization consistently produces better results compared to the MinMaxScaler.
-This performance difference is likely due to the StandardScaler's greater resilience to outliers.

-Regarding the models, there isn't a definitive winner that stands out.
-However, model 2 demonstrates superior performance compared to the other models when we exclude the unclassified data.
-Conversely, when including the unclassified data, model 3 shows better performance than the other models.
-These observations suggest that the models' effectiveness may be influenced by the presence of unclassified data and the specific data context in each scenario.

-Additional information about the distribution of predictions is provided in the appendices.

 ### Neural Network Models